 Last month, developers couldn’t find a single shred of evidence to indicate that you’d use the new face camera to pay for purchases.
-That would be a little worrying if it’s also true — as rumored — the new iPhone X. But now, iOS developer Jeffrey Grossman has discovered the evidence we’ve been waiting for: “Unlock iPhone and use Apple Pay with your face instead of a passcode.”
+That would be a little worrying if it’s also true — as rumored — the new iPhone X will ditch the fingerprint sensor entirely.
+But now, iOS developer Jeffrey Grossman has discovered the evidence we’ve been waiting for: “Unlock iPhone and use Apple Pay with your face instead of a passcode.”

 4. There will be Animojis

 But Apple’s new Face ID camera isn’t just about security.
 According to the leak, you’ll be able to create “custom animated messages that use your voice and reflect your facial expressions.”

 5. Apple Watch LTE is here!